doikoko/Web_Controls_STM32/README.md

 # Web_Controls_STM32

 DEMONSTRATION: (./demonstration.mp4)
-This project made to stmf401C
+This project made for stmf401C

 This project providing ability of programming your MCU in runtime using web interface and my own drivers